SAWTELL CATHOLIC CARE

 I identify with our motto “we care” with the acknowledgement of each other when moving around the facility.
 There is always a friendly, cheerful face to greet you and nothing is ever a bother to anyone.
 I appreciate the never ending willingness of staff assisting each other to carry out tasks and pulling together when times get tough to support one another; not just staff but residents, visitors and their families.

-Hi my name is Ali Freeman and I am the Acting Hotel Services Coordinator at Mater Christi.
+Hi my name is Ali Freeman and I am the Hotel Services Manager at Mater Christi.
 I have been working at SCC since 2013 as the 2IC for the Hotel Services Coordinator and stepping into the role of coordinator frequently over the years, as well as working within the cleaning, laundry and catering departments.

 I am a Fire safety Officer, a member of the WHS Committee, Infection Control Committee and Emergency Management Planning Task Group.